 Explain the why.

 My high school students have college entrance tests looming, and they typically understand the questions are grammatical… and that those tests reflect what their future college professors will expect them to know.
+Additionally, more advanced standards reflect what adults should know: The English language changes.
+As students read more and handle more difficult material, they will experience different manipulations of their language.
+They should be ready to analyze.
+My favorite way to demonstrate the power of language is to ask students for a memorable advertisement.
+The language in their examples will be very articulate.

-College does not dominate middle schoolers’ thoughts, but opportunities exist for connecting grammar to students’ lives.
+Finally, college does not dominate middle schoolers’ thoughts, but opportunities exist for connecting grammar to students’ lives.
 Typically: pronouns… pronouns everywhere.
 Students often use “it” and “this” with no antecedents.
 Correct pronoun use will improve and clarify their writing.
 Find examples such as pronoun use to show students that grammar knowledge improves other lessons.

 Provide direct instruction.

 Of course a grammar worksheet or workbook should not be the only grammar instruction.
 Direct instruction, however, provides the basics and can be useful.
 Don’t dismiss this tool.
+Students should know definitions, examples, and lists.
+Always use the workbook and then apply those concepts to student writing and the literature from class.
+Whatever grammar programs for middle school you use, direct instruction will be a piece.

 For instance on pages 194-195 of The English Grammar Workbook for Grades 6, 7, and 8, I have a lesson on connotation and denotation.
 Students should understand the meanings of these words, but after they do, have fun!
-Start with the sample sentences (pictured below) and invent other sentences.
+Start with the sample sentences and invent other sentences.
 Tell students to play with words in the dictionary.
 Ask them to:

 - Make a sentence that no one in our culture would use because of the connotation.